 Deferred Maintenance Budget: The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically, this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.
+For the 2023/2024 school year, the LEA has budgeted 3% percent of the LEA's general fund budget for the deferred maintenance program.

-Date of inspection: October 27, 2022
+Date of inspection: October 16, 2023